 I was introduced to Chloe, like most everyone else, through watching her land on contest podiums when she was only 13 years old (since then, her competition results have remained consistent as she has added countless medals from literally every halfpipe contest to her collection).
 As far as role models go, there are none above her in our space.
-She is one of only two snowboarders to ever score a perfect 100 in the pipe (although she doesn’t count hers because she feels there can always be room for improvement), and maybe even more impressive, is the only snowboarder to ever land on Time’s 100 Most influential People list.
+She is one of only two snowboarders to ever score a perfect 100 in the pipe (although she doesn’t count hers because she feels there can always be room for improvement), and maybe even more impressive, is the only snowboarder to ever land on Time’s 100 Most Influential People list.

 It wasn’t until Chloe was qualifying for her first Olympics that we actually met.
-Since then, we’ve spent plenty of time together shooting photos and hanging, but we have never hit the record button for an offi- cial interview.
+Since then, we’ve spent plenty of time together shooting photos and hanging, but we have never hit the record button for an official interview.
 I was supposed to conduct one in Pyeongchang four years ago, but she was whisked away, probably to go talk to Bob Costas.
-But it finally is time.
+But it is finally time.
 Bob Costas is busy not caring about snowboarding right now, so we hopped on the phone for an international call that I will be expensing to the magazine. – Mark Clavin

 Alright.
 Do you want to officially get into this?